 Type of competitions

 If you check out the DLA Piper promotions tool above, you’ll see ‘Skill Competitions’ are generally the easiest to run in multiple jurisdictions with the minimum of fuss.
-Facebook competitions in Australia can be run as skills based competitions in all states without the need for a trade permit, which can be needed for random prize draws, as it is in New South Wales (NSW).
-In NSW Australia all prize draws, random chance competitions require a trade permit, whereas in Victoria a permit is not required.
-In both cases there are certain rules around the terms and conditions of the promotional giveaway.
-Remember you may need to buy permits for multiple states and countries if you want to offer more broadly.
+Facebook competitions in Australia can be run as skills based competitions in all states without the need for a trade permit, which can be needed for random prize draws, as it WAS in New South Wales (NSW).
+In NSW Australia all prize draws, random chance competitions require a trade permit NOW for when the total prize pool for the competition exceeds $10,000, whereas in Victoria a permit is not required.
+However, in both cases there are certain rules around the terms and conditions of the promotional giveaway, included what happens to unclaimed prizes.
+Remember you may need to buy permits/authorities for multiple states and countries if you want to offer more broadly.

-A friend was recently contacted by local government because she was running a competition without a permit.
+A friend in early 2020 was contacted by local government because she was running a competition without a permit (pre 1 July 2020).
 It appeared she had been dobbed in (probably by a competitor).
 Remember the speeding analogy?
-In her case they let her off with a warning, but she wouldn’t be so lucky next time.
+In her case, they let her off with a warning, but she wouldn’t be so lucky next time.

-Because of the legal requirements, it makes most sense to run a skills based competition so you can open your competition to more locations (unless you are a locals only business).
+Because of the by jurisdiction legal requirements, it still makes most sense to run a skills-based competition so you can open your competition to more locations (unless you are a locals-only business).
 A great way to do this is:

 Tell us in 25 words or less why you’d like to win XYZ prize.